sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 ## Software

-Software programs for Arudio is created on a computer using Arduino IDE.
+Software programs for Aruduino is created on a computer using Arduino IDE.
 They are called as sketches.
 The IDE can be used to write and edit code and convert this code into instructions that Arduino hardware understands.
 The IDE also transfers those instructions to the Arduino board (a process called uploading).